-- a project plan providing the scope of the project and a timeline of activities and milestones.
+- a detailed project plan providing the scope of the project and a timeline of activities.
 Your project plan should include a list of all key management and technical staff, including their relevant experience and details of any contractors that you have or intend to engage as a part of the project.
-Your project plan should be a maximum of 10 pages.
-It should also include: - governance structure outlining the governance model and arrangements for managing your project and relationships with partners and why the chosen model and arrangements are the most appropriate for your project - risk management and any supporting documentation, describing how you propose to monitor, manage and report identified risks.
-Risks associated with cyber security attacks and national security as outlined in section 13.6 of these grant opportunity guidelines should be given consideration - the report received through participation in the Industry Growth Program Advisory Service - evidence of an appropriate IP strategy (if not yet developed, evidence of ownership/access to IP as required in section 4.2) - an accountant declaration verifying the financial sustainability of your business (independent of the grant funding) and confirming your share of the project costs can be met.
+Your project plan should be a maximum of 20 pages.
+It should also include: - governance structure outlining the governance model and arrangements for managing your project and relationships with partners and why the chosen model and arrangements are the most appropriate for your project - a risk management plan and any supporting documentation, describing how you propose to monitor, manage and report identified risks.
+The risk management plan should give specific consideration to risks associated with cyber security attacks and national security as outlined in section 13.6 of these grant opportunity guidelines

+- a commercialisation and growth plan including your path to market (e.g. direct sales, distribution channels, franchising) - an operational plan including your business and delivery model, human resources, marketing and communications plan, financial plan, manufacturing strategy (where applicable) - the report received through participation in the Industry Growth Advisory Service - evidence of an appropriate IP strategy (if not developed evidence of ownership/access to IP as required in section 4.2) - evidence of your funding strategy - an accountant declaration verifying the financial sustainability of your business (independent of the grant funding) and confirming your share of the project costs can be met.

 You must attach supporting documentation to the application form in line with the instructions provided within the form.
-Your supporting documentation will form part of the assessment process, including the details of the report provided by your Adviser.
 You should only attach requested documents.
+The amount of detail and provide in your attachments should be proportionate to the grant amount requested.
 The total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.

-7.2.
+7.3.
 Timing of grant opportunity processes